eda-ricercatore/admin-notes/skill-set/semi-technical-roles/ui-ux-design-n-research.md

 + The ideal candidate will have at least 5 years of experience as a UX designer including user research, prototyping and using visual communication tools (e.g. Sketch, InVision, Axure).
 + Ideal candidate will have at least 5 years of experience as a UX designer, including; user research, prototyping and using visual communication tools (eg. Axure, Balsamiq, Sketch).
 + You can Figma in your sleep.
 + skill set:
+	- As a Senior UX/UI Designer at Nextdoor, you’ll design digital experiences that empower neighbors to build stronger communities and transform how people connect and engage with their local area.
+In this role, you’ll define and deliver new experiences across multiple platforms as well as work cross-functionally to shape the future of the Nextdoor product as we continue to grow.
+	- The Impact You’ll Make
+		* If you want the challenge of fast-paced growth, the satisfaction of seeing your design work come to life, and the pride in helping grow a world-class design team, this is the place for you.
+Please include a link to your portfolio in addition to your resume and cover letter.
+		* You’ll envision, design, and ship delightful, user-centered, cross-platform experiences that build the fabric of local communities around the globe.
+		* You’ll be involved in all aspects of the product development for a major product area; from strategy, research, prototyping, concept to interaction design, to final QA and code tweaks right before launch.
+		* You’ll participate in cross-functional brainstorms, discussions, design reviews and interesting and inspiring design team activities.
+	- What You’ll Bring to The House
+		* 7-10 years demonstrated experience shipping great consumer products in an agile environment, preferably including work on social networks, building social graphs, follow or relational models
+		* 5-7 years demonstrated experience shipping great mobile products in an agile environment.
+		* Comfort working across the product development spectrum: strategy, ideation, concept work, pixel-level details, and front-end development and implementation.
+		* Fluency with both mobile and responsive web design principles and best practices.
+		* A strong visual design sense and ability to design within, and help define, visual guidelines.
+		* Ability to create rich interactive prototypes with Framer, Origami, or similar
+		* Familiarity with HTML, CSS, JavaScript, Swift, Java, or Xcode
+		* You’re deeply curious about how to empower neighbors to strengthen their communities, how local businesses enhance their communities, and about what makes different neighborhoods around the globe thrive.
++ skill set:
 	- We're Progress and we offer the best platform for building and deploying tomorrow's applications quickly and easily.
 We are bold, forward-thinking innovators who build things that work and care about our customers.
 We invent and reinvent every day, work together as one, value and respect each other, and cheer our wins.
 Join us as a UX Designer for our Product team in Bangalore , India (Remote is an option).
 	- As a UX Designer, you will push your creative, problem-solving, and people skills to the fullest.
 You will study end-users to understand their problems, generate breakthrough design concepts, and craft them into buildable solutions.
 You will also create interactive prototypes as needed to simulate the experience and validate your solutions with users.
 You will provide detailed interaction specifications and support developers to make sure your work is built to specification.